tamasg05/mlops_project/readme.txt

             MLFLOW_TRACKING_URI=http://host.docker.internal:5000

         -Build (you need docker):
-            docker build -t titanic-app .
+            execute the following command in your project folder: docker build -t titanic-app .

         -start mlflow ui on the machine hosting the docker container so that the REST application can start up